 He nodded and stepped into a jog back towards the shuttle.
 His mind raced over the images of Opal and how fast it had all happened.
 Given his estimation, the storm had appeared and then destroyed everything in less than twenty-four hours.
 Whatever was happening was leaving them precious little time.

 “Yes Admiral,” Walburga said in response to the reprimand he had just received for his outburst.
 He knew Admiral Valdin well enough to know he wasn’t as disappointed with him as he was at himself.
 He was having trouble remaining calm, despite his best efforts .
 His heart pounded, and it wasn’t only because of his run to the shuttle.

 Walburga couldn’t stop thinking about Sara.
 He thought of how he didn’t know if she was alive right now.
 She lived with her family near the shore of the Opal Sea.
-But they hadn’t spoken in almost a month.
+But they hadn’t spoken in over a week.
 Not since their last fight.
-Their engagement hadn’t been called off; the fight had just been a single bump along the road of the typical stressful ride towards marriage.
+Their marriage hadn’t been called off; the fight had just been a single bump along the road of the typical stressful ride towards marriage.
 Now he didn’t know if he would ever see her again.
 He grimaced when he realized what a fool he had been.

 Admiral Valdin continued, “if we can’t use transporters due to whatever is happening, the logistics of this evacuation are going to be hell.”
 He wasn’t even looking at him now.
 He was peering over a couple data-pads in his hands, no doubt, trying to make sense of the reports coming out of Betazed.